Thousands more Syrians flee their homes as two battles rage

 State media said 10,000 more civilians reached army positions on Saturday, and some others started leaving the Harasta zone as well in a new outflow.

-Troops and the Syrian Arab Red Crescent (SARC) would take them to temporary shelters, it said.
+Troops and the Syrian Arab Red Crescent (SARC) would transfer them to temporary shelters, it said.

 Men, women, and children crossed the front by foot along a dirt road, staggering under the weight of bags and suitcases, footage on state TV showed.
 Many carried infants on their shoulders or pushed them in strollers.
 Some elderly people hobbled on wooden sticks.

-The U.N. has said the exact numbers of people exiting are not known, nor are the destinations of all evacuees.
+The United Nations has said the exact numbers of people fleeing are not known nor are the destinations of all evacuees.

-More than 30,000 people left on Saturday, the Interfax news agency cited a centre in Syria that Russia’s defence ministry runs as saying.
-The Syrian Observatory for Human Rights put it at 20,000 so far.
+Mobile clinics were open and some people were taken to hospital in the capital, it said.

+An army officer in charge of arrivals in Adra said authorities had spread out 25,000 people across temporary shelters there and in two nearby towns.
+In Adra, the newcomers stayed in schools, receiving food, water and medicine, he said.

+The officer said boys and men between the ages of 15-60 years old could “settle their affairs” with the state by writing a vow that says “I pledge not to return to armed actions.”
+Some 1,500 men had done so in the town, he said.

-The UK-based monitoring group said air strikes on Zamalka, in the pocket that has seen the exodus, killed 30 people gathering to leave for government lines.
-The monitor and local rescuers in rebel territory said warplanes pounded the towns of Kafr Batna and Ain Tarma, as well as Zamalka.
+The Syrian Observatory for Human Rights said air strikes on Zamalka, in the pocket that has seen the exodus, killed 30 people gathering to leave for government lines.
+The UK-based monitoring group and local rescuers in rebel territory said warplanes also pounded the towns of Kafr Batna and Ain Tarma.

-Damascus and its key ally Moscow say they strike only armed militants and seek to stop insurgent mortar fire that killed dozens in the capital.
-They have accused the Ghouta factions of preventing people from leaving - which rebels deny.
+Damascus and its ally Moscow say they strike only armed militants in the war and now seek to stop insurgent mortar fire that killed dozens in the capital.

+The rebel factions accuse Damascus of seeking to depopulate opposition towns and deny its charges that they blocked people from leaving.

-An estimated 12,000-16,000 people had already left Ghouta before Saturday, while fighting in Afrin had reportedly displaced more than 48,000, a U.N. aid official in Syria has said.
+An estimated 12,000-16,000 people had already left Ghouta before Saturday, while more than 48,000 were reportedly displaced in Afrin, a U.N. aid official in Syria has said.

-Turkey’s military has pushed the YPG militia back from the border and advanced on the western and eastern flanks of Afrin town itself.
-Ankara sees the Kurdish forces as an extension of the outlawed Kurdish PKK which has waged a decades-long insurgency inside Turkey.
+The Turkish military has pushed the YPG militia back from the border and nearly encircled them with advances on the western and eastern flanks of Afrin town itself.
+Ankara sees the YPG as an extension of the outlawed Kurdish PKK which has waged a decades-long insurgency inside Turkey.

+We can enter Afrin (town) any second.
+We can give you the good news any minute,” Turkish President Tayyip Erdogan told a congress of the ruling AK Party.
+“Conquest is close.
+We walk towards that aim.”

-Turkish air and artillery strikes rained down overnight and in recent days, driving tens of thousands out of the main town, Kurdish authorities and the Observatory have said.
+Turkish air and artillery strikes rained down overnight and in recent days, driving tens of thousands out of the main town by car and on foot, Kurdish authorities and the Observatory say.

-Hevi Mustafa, a senior member of the civil authority that governs Afrin, said people fled the main town to other Kurdish-held parts of the region and to government territory.
+Hevi Mustafa, a senior civic official, said people fled the main town to other Kurdish-held parts of the region and to government territory.

 “The situation is tragic for the people inside,” she said.
 “And the displaced outside Afrin are out in the open without refuge or food.”

-The Turkish military denied on Saturday it had struck a hospital in Afrin, and added it was waging the campaign in a way that would not hurt civilians.
-The YPG and the Observatory had said a Turkish air strike on the town’s main hospital killed 16 people the night before.
+The Turkish military denied on Saturday it had struck a hospital in Afrin, saying it was waging the campaign in a way that would not hurt civilians.
+The YPG and the Observatory had said a Turkish air strike on the main hospital killed 16 people the night before.

+Rezan Hedo, a YPG media adviser, and state TV said people arriving in the nearby towns of Nubul and Zahraa, under government control, received some aid.

+Inside the town, “there is no water, there are no hospitals,” Heddo added.
+“There are civilians under the rubble and no capacity to get them out.”

-Additional reporting by Dominic Evans in Istanbul and Polina Devitt in Moscow; Editing by Andrew Bolton and Mark Potter
+Additional reporting by Dominic Evans in Istanbul, Polina Devitt in Moscow, and Nael Shyoukhi in Saudi Arabia; Editing by Angus MacSwan